BioinfoSupport/hpc-deepcadrt/Readme.md

 ### 2. Connect the HPC cluster
+[!WARNING]
+In the following commands, replace 'unige_id' with your personal login identifier

 * Either by opening a terminal on your machine and connect via SSH (either Baobab or Yggdrasil):
 ```bash